Donate

 How do I apply for free school meals?

-You need to get in touch with your local council to apply for free school meals.
-They may have their own application forms for you to fill in.
+You need to contact your local council to apply for free school meals.
+They may have their own application forms for you to complete.

 Scotland